nblockchain/fsx/ReadMe.md

 * Do you have long-running F# scripts that cause too much memory usage in your server?
 * Have you found that your scripts could bitrot over time (i.e. not compile anymore) especially when using helper functions in .fs files loaded by them?

-These are the two main annoyances when working with F# scripting.
+These are the main annoyances when working with F# scripting.
 Granted, F#+FSI is already much better than the alternatives (as many more errors are thrown much earlier than at runtime, and as strongly-typed functional languages are generally faster).
 However, we can do better.

 To the above three questions we could even follow-up with new ones:
 * Couldn't we make FSI only compile what's changed, and reuse binaries from a previous run, to speed this up?